 Logging In with MFA Enabled

-Once MFA is enabled, your login process changes:Navigate to the Jetpack login page
+Once MFA is enabled, your login process changes:Disabling Two-Step Authentication

-To disable MFA (not recommended unless required):Navigate to Profile Settings > Security
+To disable MFA (not recommended unless required):Saving Your Profile Changes

-After making any changes to your profile settings:Review your changes for accuracy
+After making any changes to your profile settings:Confirm the update message

 - Email Address - Requires clicking verification link in email